 RTF maintains a dialogue with BLM while present and sends comments to call attention to maintaining CAWP protocol and other concerns.

-We can only keep a humane observer on the range if you support this work.
+We can only keep a humane witness on the range if you support this work.
 If we are not there, the wild horses are often ALL ALONE.

 We dedicate ourselves to caring for the wild horses and burros on our sanctuary every day, and to advocating for wild horses on the range by being there, physically, to safeguard what little these wild horses have left and to be available to our supporters so they can engage in what is happening to our wild horses and burros and our public lands.

 Can you be there, too?
-We need you to donate to our Wild Horse Defense Fund to ensure that we always have someone reporting from the field.
+We need you to Wild Horse Defense Fund to ensure that we always have someone reporting from the field.
 Our wild horses and burros deserve our dutiful watch, our respect and our voices.